mcsandeep/tyk-docs/tyk-docs/content/product-stack/tyk-operator/advanced-configurations/internal-looping.md

 - Redirect users to different APIs in the Gateway based on their authentication status.
 - Enforce business rules by redirecting requests to different APIs in the Gateway based on certain parameters.

-The process for configuring triggers is similar to that explained in section [using the URL Rewrite middleware with Tyk Classic APIs]({{< ref "product-stack/tyk-gateway/middleware/url-rewrite-tyk-classic" >}}).
+The process for configuring internal looping in triggers to is similar to that explained in section [URL Rewrites](#url-rewrites").

 Assume that we wish to instruct Tyk Operator to redirect all *Basic Authentication* requests to the API identified by `basic-auth-internal` within the `default` namespace.
 Subsequently, we can use a `rewrite_to_internal` object as follows: